 Most patients with this adverse condition have regional lymph node metastases.
 This is a sign that indicates cancer cells from the primary tumor have spread to adjacent sites, such as lymph nodes in the neck.

-The treatment depends on the type of cancer and the stage, as well as the health of the individual.
+The nasopharyngeal cancer treatment depends on the type or stage of cancer, as well as the health of the individual.

 - TransOral Robotic Surgery:

-- TORS is the world’s known first minimally invasive robotic surgery procedure, permitting doctors to take away benign and malignant tumors in the mouth and throat.
+- TORS is the world’s first known minimally invasive robotic surgery procedure, permitting doctors to remove benign and malignant tumors in the mouth and throat.
 Bert W. O’Malley, Jr., MD, and Gregory S. Weinstein, MD, founded and developed TORS at Penn Medicine as pioneers.

 - TORS has numerous benefits for patients, including: